 Of the estimated 23,397 students at the El Paso-based university, 80 percent are Hispanic, with a faculty that is 60 percent Hispanic.
 That easily makes it not only one of the most Latino-friendly schools on the list, but also in the country.
 According to a 2015 Washington Monthly survey, UTEP is among the top 10 national universities, joining the likes of Texas A&M, UCLA, Stanford and Harvard.
 UTEP recently received a landmark grant by the National Science Foundation — one of the first ever given by the NSF — to enhance U.S. leadership in science and engineering by broadening participation in the fields of science, technology, engineering and mathematics (STEM).

-Located in Edinburg, Texas, UT Pan American merged with the University of Texas Rio Grande Valley, thus making it the 10th-largest in the state at an estimated 20,000 students.
+The University of Texas Rio Grande Valley was created by the Texas Legislature in 2013 in a historic move that brought together the resources and assets of UT Pan American and UT Brownsville/Texas Southmost College and, for the first time, made it possible for Valley residents to benefit from the Permanent University Fund, a public endowment.
+UTRGV also is home to the UTRGV School of Medicine and is now the 10th-largest university in the state with more than 28,000 students.
 It ranks fourth nationally in the number of bachelor's degrees awarded to Hispanics nationwide, according to an annual report published by Diverse Issues in Higher Education.
 The Diverse Issues in Higher Education report ranks the school first in awarding bachelor's degrees in Health Professions and Related Programs, second in bachelor's degrees to Hispanics in English Language and Literature/Letters, and third in bachelor's degrees to Hispanics in Biological and Biomedical Sciences.

 University of Wyoming